fpgirard/XPedition/README.md

 # Lectric XPedition Parts

 ## A collection of 3D printed parts for the Lectric XPedition bike.
-These include the following in both OpenSCAD and .stl formats

 The directory layout is simple.
 The <code>src</code> directory has the OpenSCAD code that generated the files in the <code>stl</code> directory.
 Here's what I built so far: